Declutter Your Life, Declutter Your Mind Part Two

-As I discussed last week, having grown up in a somewhat cluttered environment I yearned for an organised, streamlined living environment where absolutely everything had its place.
-In my early twenties I was far from organised and, not having carved out a career for myself yet, earned relatively little which meant I lived in small rooms that served to make the task of streamlining my possessions that much harder.
+As I discussed last week, having grown up in a somewhat cluttered environment I yearned for an organized, streamlined living environment where absolutely everything had its place.
+In my early twenties I was far from organized and, not having carved out a career for myself yet, earned relatively little which meant I lived in small rooms that served to make the task of streamlining my possessions that much harder.
 One of the first resources I came across was The Flylady.
 She made decluttering possible for me, a task which seemed huge at the time.

 As part of last weeks exercises you made a list of all the rooms or spaces you wanted to declutter.
 If you found that you wanted to declutter almost all of your rooms when you made the list, I strongly recommend getting The Flylady’s book ‘Sink Reflections’.
 It tackles all of the issues most of us have with getting started, keeping on track and maintaining a streamlined living space.
-If you’re just too keen and want to get started now, here are the five essential decluttering tricks of the trade to lead you to the organised living environment you’ve always dreamed of!
+If you’re just too keen and want to get started now, here are the five essential decluttering tricks of the trade to lead you to the organized living environment you’ve always dreamed of!

 Get rid of all the rubbish and broken bits and pieces.
 This includes bags with broken handles and shoes which have the buckles broken – if you aren’t going to fix it or have it fixed then bin it!
 For those items you are genuinely going to fix place them in a box.

 Start in fifteen minute chunks (have your alarm set) and work your way clockwise around the room.
-Have one bag for giving away / donating, another for throwing away items that you don’t use, and another for items to keep and organise later.
+Have one bag for giving away / donating, another for throwing away items that you don’t use, and another for items to keep and organize later.
 Tackle all cupboards and drawers too!

 If you find you have two or more of any one thing keep the best one and put the duplicates to one side.
 When you have a box of repeat items donate them to a charity shop.